Michigan solar rebates and incentives: 2026 guide

 (Michigan previously offered a net metering program, which was more consumer-friendly in several important ways.
 But as of 2016, utility companies in the state are no longer required to offer true net metering for new solar installations.)

-Michigan doesn't offer any state-specific battery incentives.
-However, all batteries above 3 kWh in size are eligible for the 30% federal tax credit.
-In Michigan, you can also use your battery to use more of your solar production and for backup power during outages.
+Michigan doesn't offer any state-specific battery incentives, but you can also use your battery to use more of your solar production and for backup power during outages.

 If you're looking for solar installers in Michigan, here are some popular suggestions: